tcifelli/FE_595_Homework_4-SKLearn_Review/README.md

 # FE_595_Homework_4-SKLearn_Review
 Submission for homework four of FE 595

-Results of the Boston dataset linear regression:
+Results of the Boston dataset linear regression.
+The coefficient column shows how much each variable impacts the output of the regression, with large values being highly impactful and values near zero having little effect:
 |    | Parameter Name   |   Coefficient |
 |---:|:-----------------|--------------:|
 |  5 | RM               |   3.80987     |